Okonomiyaki with Prawns

-Heat another tablespoon of oil in the same pan.
+Heat another tablespoon of the oil in the same pan.
 Add half the cabbage batter, spreading the batter to fit the pan.
 Carefully place half the prawns over the top.
 Cook for 3-4 minutes or until golden brown.
 Turn the pancake and cook for a further 3-4 minutes or until golden brown and cooked through.
 Remove.
 Repeat with remaining oil, batter and prawns.

-Toppings can be found in Asian supermarkets.
+TIP: Okonomiyaki toppings can be found in Asian supermarkets.